kevenskk/tfttracker/README.md

-A hobby project being developed using the Riot API to track TFT statistics.
+A hobby project being developed using the Riot API.

 The webapp can be found here: https://tfttracker.vercel.app/